kavimaluskam/leetcode-collection/2_add-two-numbers/README.md

 ## Discussion

-The main logic of this algorithm is simple: Mathematical addition digit by digit, with digit saving in linked list.
+The main logic of this algorithm is simple: Mathematical addition digit by digit, with digits in linked lists.
-Except tricky points to be handled:
+Yet there are tricky points to be handled:

+1. When two numbers have different numbers of significant figures,

-1. when there is only 1 value in the sig. fig.
+1. When carry digits exist in the addition, and

-1. carry with value > 10 occur

-1. handling the greatest sig. fig.
+1. When the most significant figures of the sum is carry.

+### Solution

-Solving `1`, we perform addition whenever there is at least 1 value in current sig. fig. And when one of the linked list is ending, we add a pesudo node `ListNode(0)` to it to proceed the addition.
+Solving `1`, when there is 1 linked list running out of nodes during addition, we proceed the addition with the missing digits replaced by 0.

-Solving `2`, we pass the carry to the next sig. fig., save the remainder to current sig. fig. in every iteration.
-So every iteration perform addition as:
+Solving `2`, we cache any carry digit in each iteration, and pass the digit to the next digital addition.
+The remainder of the digital sum is saved in the result linked list.
+Thus every iteration perform addition as:
 `carry(0/1) + value_1 + value_2`

-Solving `3`, we simply perform similar addition.
-And make sure `2`is handled as well.
+Solving `3`, we perform similar addition in `1`, check and handle `2` after the last iteration.

 ### Complexity Analysis

-With a single iteration loop with size = `max(l1.len, l2.len)`, we can easily interpret that both `Time Complexity` and `Space Complexity` is `O(m+n)`.
+- Time Complexity: `O(max(m, n))`, wheres `m` and `n` are the size of the two input list.
+As only one looping through the larger input linked list is required.

+- Space Complexity: `O(max(m, n))`, as the result linked list's size is determined by the larger input linked list